Referring a Case to Student Citizenship

 Q. Will I get another chance to share information about the case?

-Following your meeting with the Director of Student Citizenship, you will be given an opportunity to amend your complaint form.
+Following your meeting with the Office of Student Citizenship, you will be given an opportunity to amend your complaint form.

 Most cases referred to Student Citizenship are resolved at an administrative level, without a hearing.
 In those cases, once you submit the complaint form, you will not have another opportunity to provide more information, unless the COD Chair specifically requests it.

-Some cases are referred to a full COD hearing.
+Some cases are referred to a full COD hearing or a sanctioning panel.
 In that situation, you will have an opportunity to be present, ask and answer questions about the matter, and make additional statements, including having witnesses present.

 Q. What happens if someone submits a referral form that is determined to be false?